amorphic/amorphic.github.io/james_stewart_cv.md

 [OpenGB][opengb]

-:	OpenGB is a 3D printer control interface written in Python.
-Printer functions are exposed via a websocket API built on Tornado and called either programatically or by an included touchscreen GUI written in Vue.js.
+:	OpenGB is a 3D printer control interface.
+Backend written in asynchronous Python using Tornado and frontend in Vue.js.

 ## Presentations